singhalshubh/AlphaBeta-vs-Minimax/README.md

 sys	0m0.000s

 Such a small input case also had a significant difference of 2 ms in the execution time, thus proving the alphabeta pruning to be very effective in the practical situations.

+**Implementation of Tic-Tac-Toe Game**
+The implementation follows the position point concept and the board game states.
+The AI build is just a combination of several win states and the state space search using Alpha Beta Pruning.